pepebe/contentblocks_cookbook/anchornav/README.md

 From now on alias will be available while editing an anchor.

 ## Build your anchor navigation
 Now all we have to do is to add the **cbGetFieldContent** snippet to your template.
-It will grab all necessary data from your content and create a simple anchornar based on your templates.
+It will grab all necessary data from your content and create a simple anchor navigation based on all anchor headlines.

 ```
 <!-- cbGetFieldContent -->